Hamilton Mechanics

-The Hamilton Mechanics was a primary moniker of the minor league baseball teams based in Hamilton, Ohio between 1884 and 1913.
-Hamilton teams played as members of the Ohio State League in 1884, Tri-State League in 1889 and Ohio State League in 1911 and 1913.
+The Hamilton Mechanics were a minor league baseball team based in Hamilton, Ohio.
+Between 1884 and 1913, Hamilton teams played as members of the Ohio State League in 1884, Tri-State League in 1889 and Ohio State League in 1911 and 1913.
+Hamilton hosted minor league home games at the North End Athletic Field in 1911, and 1913.

 History

-Minor league baseball was first hosted in Hamilton, Ohio in 1884.
-The Hamilton team became charter members of the six–team Ohio State League.
-The Chillicothe Logans, Dayton Gem Citys, Ironton, Portsmouth Riversides and Springfield teams joined Chillicothe in beginning 1884 league play.
-After three teams folded from the during the season, the Hamilton team finished the complete season in 3rd place with a record of 26–42.
-Playing under managers Amos Booth and Rousseau, Hamilton finished 19.0 games behind the 1st place Dayton Gem Citys.
+Minor league baseball was first hosted in Hamilton, Ohio in 1884, when the Hamilton team became charter members of the six–team Ohio State League.
+The Chillicothe Logans, Dayton Gem Citys, Ironton, Portsmouth Riversides and Springfield teams joined Hamilton in beginning 1884 league play.
+After three teams folded from the during the season, the Hamilton team finished the complete season in third place with a record of 26–42.
+Playing under managers Amos Booth and Rousseau, Hamilton finished 19.0 games behind the first place Dayton Gem Citys.
+The league folded following the season.

-In 1889, Hamilton fielded a team as a member of the six–team Tri-State League.
+In 1889 minor league play resumed when Hamilton fielded a team as a member of the six–team Tri-State League.
 The Hamilton team was joined by the Canton Nadjys, Dayton Reds, Mansfield Indians, Springfield and Wheeling Nailers teams in league play.
-Hamilton finished in 5th place in the final standings.
+Hamilton ended the season in fifth place in the final standings.
 With a final record of 41–65, Hamilton was managed by D.C.
-Blandy and Edward Hengle, ending the season 27.0 games behind the 1st place Canton Nadjys.
+Blandy and Edward Hengle, ending the season 27.0 games behind the first place Canton Nadjys.
 Hamilton folded from the league following the 1889 season, as the 1890 Tri–State League expanded to eight teams without a Hamilton franchise.

 Minor league baseball returned to Hamilton in 1911.
-The Class D level Ohio State League expanded from six teams to eight teams, adding the Hamilton "Mechanics" and Springfield Reapers as expansion franchises.
+The Class D level Ohio State League expanded from six teams to eight teams, adding the Hamilton "Mechanics" and Springfield Reapers teams as expansion franchises.
 The two new teams joined the Chillicothe Infants, Lancaster Lanks, Lima Cigarmakers, Marion Diggers, Newark Newks and Portsmouth Cobblers in the 1911 Ohio State League play.